shrinerb/shrine/doc/direct_s3.md

 # Direct Uploads to S3

-Shrine gives you the ability to upload files directly to Amazon S3, which is beneficial for several use cases:
+Shrine gives you the ability to upload files directly to Amazon S3 (or any other storage service that accepts direct uploads).
+Uploading directly to a storage service is beneficial for several reasons:

 * Accepting uploads is resource-intensive for the server, and delegating it to an external service makes scaling easier.